GitLab's

 instance of a site with the changes in a merge request.

-Gitlab Releaser v5.0.0 was released today with several noteworthy changes,
+GitLab Releaser v5.0.0 was released today with several noteworthy changes,

 including failing if an empty release description is pulled from the CHANGELOG